In this article

 How Well Does the Platform Integrate With Your Existing Stack?

 Revenue automation only works if it connects to the systems your business already runs on.
-For property management companies, that means integration with property management software.
-For SaaS businesses, it means connecting to your billing system and CRM.
+For SaaS businesses, that means connecting to your billing system and CRM.
+Monk connects to the tools finance already uses through its native integrations, including Salesforce, QuickBooks, HubSpot, Stripe, NetSuite, and Anrok.

 Evaluate integration depth, not just integration existence.
 A platform that "integrates with QuickBooks" by importing a CSV once a day is not the same as one that syncs in real time.
 The difference matters because stale data leads to stale outreach.
 If your collections system does not know about a payment that was made this morning, it will send a follow-up on an invoice that is already resolved.